The Right Way to Learn to Program

 Watching a course from start to finish is no way to learn for this reason: the information doesn’t stick.
 “In very short order we lose something like 70 percent of what we’ve just heard or read,” Make It Stick points out.

-Inundating ourselves with tons of information from the start isn’t useful: although there’s a lot to learn, you don’t need to know everything right now.
-Nor is it useful to sit through lectures on concepts we already know.
+Inundating ourselves with tons of information from the start isn’t beneficial.
+Yes, there’s a lot to learn.
+But you don’t need to know everything right now.
+Nor is it useful re-learn previously learned concepts

-It’s far more effective—and definitely more efficient—to focus on the thing you need when you need it.
+That said, it's more effective and efficient to focus on the thing you need when you need it.
 And the way to find out what you need is by trying first: attempt the problem.

 Make It Active

-There’s a caveat to apply first, study second.
+There’s an exception to this approach.
 Say a problem asks you to write a class, but you’re new to programming and have never written a class and know nothing about classes.

 This is a situation when I’d recommend to learn just enough, then apply right away.
 By “just enough,” I mean get the big picture concepts and don't get lost in the details.
 Then start the iterative apply first, study second approach: continue on with the problem and consult a resource if you get stuck.